openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 5](../../images/Installation_Screenshot_05.png)

 The Android emulator (to emulate the smartphone on your PC or Mac) is not used to build the APK.
-You can click "Finish" to finish the installation and read the documentation later if you ever need it.
+You can click "Finish" to finish the installation and read the documentation later on demand.
 ![Screenshot 6](../../images/Installation_Screenshot_06.png)

 Android Studio is downloading a lot of software components it uses.
-You can click on the Show Details button to the what happens but that's not important at all.
+You can click on the "Show Details" button to the what happens but that's not important at all.
 ![Screenshot 7](../../images/Installation_Screenshot_07.png)
 ![Screenshot 8](../../images/Installation_Screenshot_08.png)